 If you don’t trust Microsoft, you should probably stop reading.
 If you don’t trust Microsoft, you probably won’t trust OneDrive with your files.

-If you have Windows 10, or especially if you have Microsoft’s Office 365, you already have OneDrive available to you.
+If you have Windows 10, especially if you have Microsoft’s Office 365, you already have OneDrive available to you.
 (If not, it’s easy to get.)
-If you’re interested in learning about ways you can put OneDrive to use, read on.
+If you’re interested in learning how you can put OneDrive to use, read on.

 I’m convinced that OneDrive is one of Microsoft’s most under-appreciated services.

 Become a Patron of Ask Leo! and go ad-free!

 What is OneDrive?

 OneDrive is very similar to other cloud storage services, like DropBox, Google Drive, Box, and others.